outdead/randomutils/dockerfiles/utils/gitea/README.md

        $ sudo certbot --nginx -d git.domain.com
        $ sudo systemctl restart nginx

 5. After that open gitea installer via browser: **https://git.domain.com** and fill the form according your .env settings.
 After setup is completed register a new user (use link from the navigation bar).
 The first registered user has admin privileges.
+Set port in variable `Base Gitea URL` to same value as GITEA_WEB_PORT.
 6. TODO: Create systemd unit.
 7. TODO: Configure Drone.